Commissions and Exhibitions

 Each piece is unique.
-Each sculptural composition is different and the very rock it emerges from has made its own journey through time, under a singular set of geological conditions that cannot be replicated or repeated.
+Each sculptural composition is different, down to the very rock it emerges from, which has made its own journey through time, under a singular set of geological conditions that cannot be replicated or repeated.

 Below you’ll find more info about what’s involved in commissioning a piece and the creative and practical process for realising a sculptural piece.
-For an informal chat (no obligation) please get in touch.
+For an informal chat please get in touch.

 Commissioning a piece: what’s involved?